dspeth/SRB_single_aggregate_bins/README.md

 ## SRB_single_aggregate_bins
-Jupyter notebooks and table files used for the binning of metagenomes obtained from MDA amplified single ANME-SRB aggregates
+Jupyter notebooks and table files used for the binning of metagenomes obtained from MDA amplified single ANME-SRB aggregates.
+The files in this repository support work described in Murali et al. (manuscript in preparation)

 ### General
 The files in this repository represent 6 metagenomes retrieved from individual aggregates composed of methane oxidizing ANME archaea and sulfate reducing bacteria.